 Three Blue Ducks at the farm

-11 Ewingsdale Rd, Ewsingsdale
+11 Ewingsdale Rd, Ewsingsdale NSW

 (02) 9389 0010

 Paddock and plate can’t get much closer together than at Three Blue Ducks at The Farm.
-Sitting on 86 acres of farm land, just outside of Byron Bay, it’s a must see for any locavore.
+Sitting on 86 acres of farmland just outside of Byron Bay, it’s a must-see for any locavore.

 Sam Reid-Boquist, Jeff Bennett, Chris Sorrell, Darren Robertson and Mark Labrooy were already running Bronte’s incredibly successful Three Blue Ducks when they were approached to open a restaurant on The Farm in Byron Bay.
 The group had always harboured a dream of opening a farm-based restaurant but with no farming experience, they thought it was a long shot.
 Their Bronte location had a small kitchen garden but they were keen to explore this concept further, making the new venture in Byron Bay the perfect opportunity.

-During weekends, the outdoor area comes alive as Three Blue Ducks hosts a coal barbecue and spit roast.
-Don’t bother waiting for a table – just grab a plate of food straight from the chef and find a sunny spot on the lawn for a picnic.
+The venue is a mix of new buildings and refurbished farm sheds, and recycled materials have been used wherever possible.
+No matter where you choose to sit, you’ll be rewarded with views over the farmlands, and dining alfresco on a sunny day is an unforgettable experience.
+During weekends, the outdoor area comes alive with a coal barbecue and spit roast.
+Don’t bother waiting for a table – just grab a plate of food straight from the chef and find a sunny spot on the lawn.